Association of the Churches of Christ in Poland

 - “How many members do they have?”

 - “How are they governed?”

 - “What do they believe about the Bible?”

 “How Many Members?”

-Worldwide there are some 20,000 congregations of churches of Christ with a total of 21/2 to 3 million individual members.
-There are small congregations, consisting of just a few members–and large ones made up of several thousand members.
+There are some 20,000 congregations of churches of Christ worldwide with a total of 21/2 to 3 million individual members.
+There are small congregations, consisting of just a few members and large ones made up of several thousand members.

 While the number of congregations and members is not so numerous in other places, there are churches of Christ in every state in the United States and in 109 other countries.